bellons91/personal-tech-notes/azure/Azure Container/Azure Container Instances.md

 Concepts like scaling, load balancing, and certificates are _not_ provided with ACI containers.
 For example, to scale to five container instances, you create five distinct container instances.

-If you need a more complex orchestrators, you should use [[azure-kubernetes-service]].
+If you need a more complex orchestrators, you should use [[Azure Kubernetes Service]].

-You can deploy ACI by using [[arm-templates]] (best suited for complex scenarios) or a YAML file (when you just have one container instance).
+You can deploy ACI by using [[ARM Templates]] (best suited for complex scenarios) or a YAML file (when you just have one container instance).

 ## Benefits of ACI